TIBCOSoftware/mashling/cli/docs/gateway.md

 	mashling create -pingport 9095 my_gw_app

 Ping functionality can be enabled by setting environment variable MASHLING_PING_ENABLE value to TRUE.
 By default this feature is disabled.
+For more information on ping fucntionality click [here](https://github.com/TIBCOSoftware/mashling/blob/master/docs/pingfunctionality.md)

 **dependencies versioning**